SS Go Ahead: Initial Routes

 During her 19 years in New Zealand waters Go-ahead visited most of the ports around the country.

 When she was eventually sold to Auckland, the Thames gold rush was on, so Lalla Rookh and Go-ahead started on that route, with Go-ahead taking her first 25 passengers from Auckland on Tuesday 1 September 1868.
 She went to Bay of lslands on 16 September, it becoming a regular run, until SS Tauranga sank on 23 July 1870 and Go Ahead replaced her on the Tauranga route.
+In 1868 she visited Russell and called there regularly for about a year.

 In 1875 Go Ahead was reported to have done five return trips for Auckland Steam Packet Co. between Auckland, Gisborne and Napier, four trips between Manukau, New Plymouth and Wanganui, and a round trip to Auckland via Wellington and Napier.
 In 3 months 12 days she burnt 289 tons of coal to cover 6644 mi, or 97 lb per mile.

 Then she visited many more ports, including Raglan in 1876, Napier, Gisborne, Thames, Auckland in 1877, occasionally called at other ports such as Tauranga when in need of shelter on the way, as well as covering for Rotomahana on the Thames run.

 On 10 January 1878 Auckland Steam Packet Co. sold Go-Ahead for £2500 to what was described as a newly formed Auckland company.